Individuals or 2 Students

 Alternative: If you find that you would give more time for your students to build and test and not read the story, you can introduce the challenge that Mio and Ley have climbed to the top of the mountain and are too tired to hike back down.
 They want to build parachutes to fly down.
 How can you design a parachute that will work for them?

-Parachutes that have a lot of Strawbees and straws on one side will likely flip rather than glide down.
-This is a good way to introduce balance and to try to make each side equal in the number of straws.
+Parachutes that have a lot of Strawbees and construction pipes on one side will likely flip rather than glide down.
+This is a good way to introduce balance and to try to make each side equal in the number of construction pipes.
 Students will leave that less will be more!

 --- Story Time ---